subfuzion/appmesh-blog/colorapp/walkthrough.md

 * `examples/apps/colorapp/ecs/ecs-colorapp.yaml` - deploys application services and related resources for the Color App.
 * `examples/apps/colorapp/ecs/servicemesh/appmesh-colorapp.yaml` - creates mesh resources for the Color App.

+Each template has a corresponding shell script with a `.sh` extension that you run to create the CloudFormation stack.
+These scripts rely on the following environment variables values that must be exported before running.
+The relevant sections below show where they are needed.

+* `AWS_PROFILE` - your AWS CLI profile (set to `default` or a named profile)
+* `AWS_DEFAULT_REGION` - set to one of the [Currently available AWS regions for App Mesh]
+* `ENVIRONMENT_NAME` - will be applied as a prefix to deployed CloudFormation stack names
+* `MESH_NAME` - name to use to identify the mesh you create
+* `SERVICES_DOMAIN` - the base namespace to use for service discovery (e.g., `cluster.local`)
+* `KEY_PAIR_NAME` - your [Amazon EC2 Key Pair]
+* `CLUSTER_SIZE` - (optional) the number of EC2 instances to provision for the ECS cluster (default = 5).

 ## Prerequisites